-5.2 The headteacher
+5.2 The Headteacher with support of the senior leadership

-The headteacher is responsible for:
+The headteacher and leadership team is responsible for:

-- > Reviewing this policy in conjunction with the Local Academy Council. - > Ensuring that the school environment encourages positive behaviour. - > Ensuring that staff deal effectively with behaviour that challenges. - > Monitoring how staff implement this policy to ensure rewards and sanctions are applied consistently to pupils whilst considering pupils' individual needs. - > Ensuring that all staff understand the behavioural expectations and the importance of maintaining them. - > Ensuring new staff have a clear induction into the school's behavioural culture and how best to support all pupils to participate fully. - > Ensuring appropriate training in behaviour management and the impact of special educational needs and disabilities (SEND) and mental health needs on behaviour, to any staff who require it, so they can fulfil their duties set out in this policy. - > Ensuring this policy works alongside the Safeguarding Policy to offer pupils both sanctions and support when necessary. - > Ensuring that the data from the behaviour monitoring system is reviewed regularly, to make sure that no groups of pupils are being disproportionately impacted by this policy (see section 14.1)
+- > Reviewing this policy in conjunction with the Local Academy Council. - > Monitoring how staff implement this policy to ensure rewards and sanctions are applied consistently to pupils whilst considering pupils' individual needs. - > Ensuring appropriate training in behaviour management and the impact of special educational needs and disabilities (SEND) and mental health needs on behaviour, to any staff who require it, so they can fulfil their duties set out in this policy. - > Ensuring that the data from the behaviour monitoring system is reviewed regularly, to make sure that no groups of pupils are being disproportionately impacted by this policy (see section 14.1)